 Skill gaming is essentially unregulated in most of the United States.
 Federal law does not prohibit skill gaming, but, as noted above, does provide safe harbor for certain contests of skill that meet the statutory criteria.
 Congress has left gambling regulation primarily up to the states, with limited exceptions.
 Most states do not expressly prohibit skill games by statute, but instead, focus restrictions on traditional gambling.
 States like Florida represent the exception, where wagering on skill games is prohibited by statute, along with games of chance.
 Even there, the courts struggle to permit participation in some skill gaming activity, such as midway fair games or golf tournaments.
 Instead of imposing a blanket prohibition on skill gaming, the courts often distinguish between illegal wagering on games of skill, and legal participation in contests involving skill.
 This can lead to inconsistent and unpredictable results.
 Often the “look and feel” of the game can be an important factor if its legality is tested in court.

 The actual functioning of a skill game can be tested and “certified” by various game testing laboratories.
 The lab will independently evaluate the functionality of the game, and render a report confirming its actual operation.
 Any operator looking to offer a skill game should consider obtaining a certification from a reputable lab, describing how the game works, and how the element of skill plays out during gameplay.
 Such certifications can be important evidence in the event of a court challenge.

-With the popularity of Skill Gaming on the rise, operators are actively looking to offer legal skill games on the Internet, via mobile apps, and in retail locations.
-Understanding the nuances of applicable law in the Skill Gaming realm will help avoid unintentionally violating gambling laws which can carry serious consequences.
+With the popularity of skill gaming on the rise, operators are actively looking to offer legal skill games on the Internet, via mobile apps, and in retail locations.
+Understanding the nuances of applicable law in the skill gaming realm will help avoid unintentionally violating gambling laws which can carry serious consequences.
 If you have further questions about skill gaming law, please feel free to contact us.